How much do horses cost? Here’s my answer for September.

 Cost of Owning a Horse This Month

-- (Adjustment: I traded marketing services in exchange for this lesson.)
+- (Adjustment: I traded clinic management services in exchange for all 5 lessons.)

 If you’re taking lessons (or about to start), check out our 13 best horseback riding boots for lessons.

 $50 // Ranch Riding Class

 - I participated in our barn’s monthly ranch riding class.